Dark Higgs Bosons at Colliders: Terminology and outline

 The mixing between the two Higgs bosons can be captured by the replacement

 which leads to three main consequences: \begin{enumerate} \item The dark Higgs boson obtains couplings to SM particles proportional to $\sin \theta$.
-It will therefore have the same decay modes as a SM-like Higgs boson with mass $m_\phi$, with each partial decay width suppressed by a factor $\sin^2 \theta$. \item The couplings of the SM-like Higgs boson to the other SM particles are suppressed proportional to $\cos \theta$, which may be in conflict with the observed agreement of the Higgs signal strength with SM expectations. \item The SM-like Higgs boson obtains couplings to dark sector particles proportional to $\sin \theta$, which may induce new decay modes and thereby shift the branching ratios away from the SM prediction. \end{enumerate} Furthermore, for $m_\phi < m_h/2$ the SM Higgs boson can decay into a pair of dark Higgs bosons, whereas the opposite decay is possible for $m_h < m_\phi / 2$.
+It will therefore have the same decay modes as an SM-like Higgs boson with mass $m_\phi$, with each partial decay width suppressed by a factor $\sin^2 \theta$. \item The couplings of the SM-like Higgs boson to the other SM particles are suppressed proportional to $\cos \theta$, which may be in conflict with the observed agreement of the Higgs signal strength with SM expectations. \item The SM-like Higgs boson obtains couplings to dark sector particles proportional to $\sin \theta$, which may induce new decay modes and thereby shift the branching ratios away from the SM prediction. \end{enumerate} Furthermore, for $m_\phi < m_h/2$ the SM Higgs boson can decay into a pair of dark Higgs bosons, whereas the opposite decay is possible for $m_h < m_\phi / 2$.

-In the simplest case, where no other dark sector states are kinematically accessible, the phenomenology of a dark Higgs boson can be fully characterised by its mass $m_\phi$ and the mixing angle $\sin \theta$.
+In the simplest case, where no other dark sector states are kinematically accessible, the phenomenology of a dark Higgs boson can be fully characterized by its mass $m_\phi$ and the mixing angle $\sin \theta$.
 We review the production and decay modes of this simple scenario in section~\ref{sec:pheno}.
 Constraints from the observed properties of the SM-like Higgs boson and from direct searches for dark Higgs bosons at accelerators are discussed in sections~\ref{sec:Signal_strength} and~\ref{sec:direct_Higgs}, respectively.

-A straight-forward extension of this model that has received great interest in recent years allows for additional interactions of the new gauge boson, which is commonly called dark photon and denoted by $A'$ (see Refs.~\cite{Fabbrichesi:2020wbt,Caputo:2021eaa} for recent reviews).
-Such couplings arise either directly, if SM fermions carry charge under the $U(1)'$ gauge group, or indirectly through kinetic mixing.
-As a result, the dark photon provides a new way to produce dark Higgs bosons via dark Higgs Strahlung: $\text{SM SM} \to A'^\ast \to A' + \phi$, as well as a new decay mode: $\phi/h \to 2 A' \to 4 \, \text{SM}$.
-This makes it possible to search for dark Higgs bosons even if the Higgs mixing angle $\theta$ is tiny.
-We discuss the corresponding experimental strategies in section~\ref{sec:Higgs_dark_photon}.
+A straightforward extension of this model that has received great interest in recent years allows for additional interactions of the new gauge boson, which is commonly called dark photon (see Refs.~\cite{Fabbrichesi:2020wbt,Caputo:2021eaa} for recent reviews).
+Such couplings arise either directly if SM fermions carry a charge under the $U(1)'$ gauge group, or indirectly through kinetic mixing.
+In both cases, the resulting interaction Lagrangian after diagonalization can be written as